nachtvlinder/SeeMyHouse/README.md

 this readme file and an integrated PyCharm-centered workflow.

 The future brings: extended data reconnaissance and iteratively building up the required plots.
-ETA for finishing workable prototype visualizations: tuesday-ish.
+ETA for finishing improvable basic prototype visualizations: tuesday-ish.

 ### Who
 Maja Minnaert for BeCode